KietAPCS/Minesweeper_Project_CS161/README.md

 # Minesweeper-Project
+Phan Tuan Kiet (Brill)
-Using C++ to create GUI on console - Ful features of Minesweeper Game
+K23 - Advanced Program in Computer Science - VNU HCM Using C++ to create GUI on console - Full features of Minesweeper Game